latent-to/developer-docs/docs/concepts/weight-copying-in-bittensor.md

 ## The caveat: Dynamic scoring required

-Commit reveal only prevents weight copying if **miner performance actually changes** over the timescale of the concealment period.
+Commit Reveal only prevents weight copying if **miner performance actually changes** over the timescale of the concealment period.
 If the ground truth about miner rankings is overly static, then even stale weights will be accurate enough to be profitable, and in this case, nothing can prevent weight copying.

 Subnet owners should design subnets that demand continuous miner improvement, which is important generally for producing best-in-class digital commodities, and also ensures that weights from yesterday are less accurate than fresh evaluations today, preventing weight copying.
+Alternatively, even if weights change infrequently (such as once per week), Liquid Alpha 2 can be used to deregister weight copiers.